HalfVoxel/sc2-libvoxelbot/readme.md

 # The above will generate project files for you.
 # Which type depends on which platform you are using.
 # On Windows it will for example generate a Visual Studio project which you can then build.
+# On linux/mac you can now write
+make -j8
+# to build the library (the -j8 parameter makes it use a multithreaded build, so it goes faster)
 ```

 When everything is built you can execute one of the tests